 The developer said that they had been in contact with several of the motorway operators, who were interested in the plan.
 Residents preferred it as it was further from them.
 However the council preferred the Forte option as it was developing an existing site, and rejected the Island Site.

-In the event Forte chose not to take advantage of their own planning permission, perhaps concerned about the Island Site being taken to appeal, or maybe worried about further plans for a service area to the south.
+In the event Forte chose not to take advantage of their own planning permission, perhaps concerned about the Island Site being taken to appeal, or maybe worried about a number of planning applications which have been made for Stumps Cross.
 Being taken over in 1995 may have put a stop to things too.
 Instead, in 1998 their new owners built the Travelodge and added a Burger King.